mikedfunk/php-design-pattern-examples/README.md

 This example admittedly goes a little farther than it needs to by also applying the service container pattern, but it shows an important usage: binding the default implementation in the service container.

+## Observer
+`composer dump autoload` to set up the autoloader.

+This uses PHP's SplObserver interface, SplSubject interface, and SplObjectStorage class. to detach by matching object.

+In this example the `App` class is a subject which defines all of the required methods in `SplSubject`.
+The LoggerObserver likewise implements `SplObserver`.
+In index.php we setup the App class, attach an observer, and notify all observers after handling the request.
+This lets the observer log that I have visited the page.